-It has been called ‘The next big thing in IT operations’ and AIOps might prove to be that rare case of hyperbole actually meeting reality.
-Gartner coined the term ‘AIOps’ in 2017 and it is a combination of AI and operations or Ops.
+It has been called ‘The next big thing in IT operations’ – and AIOps is proving to be that rare case of hyperbole actually meeting reality.
+Gartner coined the term ‘AIOps’ in 2017 to indicate a combination of AI and operations or Ops.
 It refers to the way data within an IT environment is managed by an IT team, specifically with the utilization of machine learning and deep learning tools.

 Financial services companies are unique in that they utilize traditional systems, like on-premises mainframes and distributed systems, with a complex set of modern dynamic technologies, like containers, cloud delivery models, virtual machines, open-source software, and much, much more.
 There is probably no industry that combines old technology with new tools quite the way the finance industry does and AIOps is one of the newest – and most important – entrants into the field.

-AIOps can provide a dynamic baseline that defines the normal behavior of an app or a service, then creates and constantly tracks dynamic operational thresholds to ensure everything is running as smoothly and efficiently possible.
-Workflow automation, which provides for the efficient execution of predetermined workflows.
-AIOps breaks down data silos, making data throughout the organization much more visible, trustworthy, analyzable and, ultimately, more useful.
+AIOps can provide a dynamic baseline that defines the normal behavior of an app or a service, then creates and constantly tracks dynamic operational thresholds to ensure everything is running as smoothly and efficiently as possible.
+Workflow automation provides for the efficient execution of predetermined workflows.
+AIOps breaks down data silos, making data throughout the organization much more visible, trustworthy, analyzable, and ultimately, more useful.

 According to a report, 74% of bank operations leaders say customer experience is their top strategic priority.
 Today, the quality of a customer’s experience is completely shaped by the digital channels that customers interact with daily.
 Banks must deliver a seamless experience across all customer channels while also connecting with the customer on a highly personal level, whether the connection occurs online, on a mobile device, at an ATM, or in a branch.